 The Screening Panel selects a very limited number of officers from the Army, Air Force, Marine Corps, Coast Guard, Public Health Service, and the National Oceanic and Atmospheric Administration for re-designation as 1180 and follow-on SEAL training.
-Applicants shall be an O-1 or O-2 at the time of selection and on permanent active duty throughout the selection and transfer process.
+Eligible applicants shall be O-1, O-2, or a junior O-3 (less than six years commissioned service) at time of selection and on permanent active duty throughout the selection and transfer process.
 Interested applicants must be aware of requirements associated with inter-service transfers, as outlined in Military Personnel Manual (MILPERSMAN) 1300-082, Inter-service Transfer of an Officer into the Navy.
 Applicants should work with the SEAL OCM to ensure their packages are complete and properly submitted.

 • September: Selectees notified through their service chain-of-command, but final transfer requires the concurrence by both the losing and gaining services.

 • O-1 or O-2 at time of selection: more senior officers do not have the ability to complete career milestones based on seniority.